yyjqr/agents-for-smart-life/docs/source/workflows/mcp/mcp-server.md

 ## Displaying MCP Tools published by an MCP server

 To list the tools published by the MCP server you can use the `nat info mcp` command.
-This command acts as a MCP client and connects to the MCP server running on the specified URL (defaults to `http://localhost:9901/mcp` for streamable-http, with backwards compatibility for `http://localhost:9901/sse`).
+This command acts as a MCP client and connects to the MCP server running on the specified URL (defaults to `http://localhost:9901/sse`).

 ```bash
 nat info mcp